hongyanca/bep9-metadata-dl/README.md

 This module uses [bittorrent-protocol](https://github.com/feross/bittorrent-protocol), [ut_metadata](https://github.com/feross/ut_metadata) and
 [torrent-discovery](https://github.com/feross/torrent-discovery) modules of [WebTorrent](https://github.com/feross/webtorrent) to download the info-dictionary part of a .torrent file using infohash of magnet links only.

-## features
+## Features

-- simple API
+- Simple API with callback and Promise interface
-- find peers from the DHT network
+- Find peers from the DHT network
-- support callbacks and Promise

 ## install